ASIJ-Mustangs/sinbad/tutorials/java/welcome03-objs.md

 With your class definition set (here's my [WeatherStation](WeatherStation.java)), go on to the next section.

 ## Fetching WeatherStation Data:

+Create a Java file called Welcome03.java.
+Then add the following snippet of code to a main method.
+Don't forget to import core.data.*; at the top of your file.

 We'll use the following URL to access a list of all weather stations utilized by the NOAA's National Weather Service: [weather.gov/xml/current_obs/index.xml](http://weather.gov/xml/current_obs/index.xml).
 Connect to and load the data as usual by defining a `DataSource` object and using the `connect` and `load` methods.
 Then, use the **`fetchArray`** method (instead of just `fetch`) to retrieve an array of data for all the weather stations.
 Here's what I have: